 Shared Utilities Arrangements

-For sub metered systems, this breakdown must include:
+For submetered systems, a cost breakdown should include:

-- Beginning and ending meter reading for the term.
+- Beginning and ending meter readings for the term

 UTILITIES: This rental unit shares the following utilities with another unit or common area: